Jennifer has represented clients throughout the world in a variety of cases concerning multiple sectors.

 - Defending a European government in separate BIT claims by Dutch and U.S. investors related to power plant projects that were proposed, but never completed, during a period of power sector regulatory reforms.

-Jennifer is consistently recognized for her arbitration work and is listed as a recommended lawyer in International Arbitration The Legal 500 Latin America 2013–2014 and The Legal 500 2014–2015.
+Jennifer is consistently recognized for her arbitration work and is listed as a recommended lawyer in International Arbitration by The Legal 500 Latin America 2013–2014 and The Legal 500 2014–2015.
 In the most recent edition of The Legal 500 Jennifer is praised as “outstanding” and “never tires of responding to questions.”
 She is also named as one of the Top 250 Women in Litigation by Benchmark.
 Jennifer was recognized by Latinvex as one of Latin America’s Top 100 Female Lawyers in 2018 and 2019 for her work in international arbitration.
 In 2019, Jennifer was recognized by Euromoney as one of the Top 30 Commercial Arbitration Experts in the United States and she had received the Best in Commercial Arbitration Award in 2018.
+In 2022, she was recognized in International Arbitration - Governmental by Best Lawyers.

 Jennifer has spoken on international arbitration and investor-state dispute resolution including at seminars and workshops sponsored by American University’s Washington College of Law, the U.S. Council for International Business’s Young Arbitrators Forum, and the International Law Section of the D.C.
 Bar.
 Jennifer also served as a member of the Investment Subcommittee of the U.S. State Department’s Advisory Committee on International Economic Policy Regarding the U.S. Model Bilateral Investment Treaty in 2009 and Regarding the Implementation of the OECD Guidelines for Multinational Enterprises in 2010.